Whitman Summer Studies in China

 Academic travel is incorporated into the seminar course.
-In 2013 the group will visit a major city, such as Shanghai, enroute to Kunming.
+In 2015 the group will visit Shanghai enroute to Kunming to examine the impact of rapid urbanization in China's most dynamic city.
 During the four weeks of intensive language study at Yunnan University in Kunming, the seminar lectures are augmented with field trips in the Kunming area.
-At the end of the program, the group will travel for 10-12 days to various parts of the Yunnan Province to learn about conservation challenges first hand, including water and river conservation, habitat conservation, and energy and development issues.
+At the end of the program, the group will travel for approximately 10 days to various parts of the Yunnan Province to learn about social challenges in rural areas including the impact of tourism.

-Professor Zhao Wencui of Whitman's Department of Foreign Languages and Literatures will serve as Assistant Director of the program.
+Professor Zhao Wencui is an Adjunct Instructor of Whitman's Department of Foreign Languages and Literatures.
 She is a native of Yunnan Province.
-Professor Zhao has taught at Yunnan University for 17 years and at Whitman College for 5 years.
+Professor Zhao has taught at Yunnan University for 17 years and at Whitman College for 7 years.
 Professor Zhao oversees the Language Partners and Friendship Families and assists students with non-academic concerns.

 Program participants will live in the Foreign Students' dormitory or in a guest house on the Yunnan University campus.
 The rooms are basic, compact double bedrooms with a private bathroom.
 The facilities will be different from Whitman residence halls.
 For example, hot water for showers may only be available evenings in the residence hall and clothes dryers are not available.
 Students attending this program will need to be flexible about their living environment.